ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_telnet_server.md

 # Telnet Server {#Telnet_Server_Example}

-Often, it is necessary to have a **Command Line Interface (CLI)** for interaction with the device.
-This example shows how to use the Telnet server for this purpose.
+This example shows how the Telnet server can be used to implement a **Command Line Interface (CLI)** to interact with the device.

 The following picture shows an exemplary connection of the development board and a Computer.

 ![Telnet example hardware setup](telnet_setup.png)